Jessa Zaragoza: Biography

+Zaragoza, known for her singing career, signed with OctoArts EMI Philippines (now PolyEast Records).
+Her debut album, 'Just Can't Help Feelin',' was released in 1997.
+The album's carrier single, 'Bakit Pa?,' also served as the soundtrack for a Valentine's Day film featuring Zaragoza, alongside Troy Montero and Diether Ocampo.
+Directed by Jose Javier Reyes, the romantic comedy film 'Bakit Pa?' was a joint production of OctoArts Films and GMA Films, hitting theaters on February 3, 1999.

+Her second album, 'Phenomonal,' followed in 1999.
+Zaragoza also had a notable presence in the soap opera 'Di Ba't Ikaw,' which aired on GMA Network from May to October 1999.

+In 2000, she released new hit singles such as "Ibigay Mo Na", "Siya Ba ang Dahilan" and "Kung Kailan Pa".
+Ibigay Mo Na was controversial for its album layout and sexually themed song, which was criticized for being painfully harmful but a heartfelt ballad.

-Zaragoza is also a singer.
-She signed a contract with OctoArts EMI Philippines (now PolyEast Records).
-Her first album Just Can't Help Feelin was released in 1997.
-Her second album Phenomonal was released in 1999.
-She later transferred to rival network ABS-CBN from 2000 to 2004, and signed a deal with its recording company Star Records, releasing her next two albums Ibigay Mo Na (2000) and Kahit Na Ilang Umaga (2004).
+She later transferred to rival network ABS-CBN from 2000 to 2004, and signed a deal with its recording company Star Records, releasing her next two albums Ibigay Mo Na (2000) and Kahit Na Ilang Umaga (2003).
 She also sang the theme songs for soap operas and TV series of ABS-CBN and GMA.

-Among her most popular songs is "Bakit Pa," which was the soundtrack to a romantic comedy film she starred in, also entitled Bakit Pa? with Troy Montero and Diether Ocampo as her leading men.
-The film was released in theaters on February 3, 1999, as a Valentine's movie presentation of Octoarts and GMA Films.
-She was also part of a soap opera that ran from May to October 1999 on GMA Network entitled Di Ba't Ikaw.

-In 2000, she released new hit singles such as "Ibigay Mo Na", "Siya Ba Ang Dahilan" and "Kung Kailan Pa".
-Ibigay Mo Na was controversial for its album layout and sexually themed song, which was criticized for being painfully harmful but a heartfelt ballad.

 In 2001, Zaragoza sang the theme song of the ABS-CBN afternoon soap, Recuerdo de Amor which ran from 2001 to 2003.
 She was also cast in another ABS-CBN soap which starred Nora Aunor, Carol Banawa and Desiree del Valle entitled Bituin.
 She also starred on the hit sitcom Attagirl alongside Vanessa Del Bianco, Andrea del Rosario and Desiree del Valle which ran for three seasons.

 In 2003, she sang the theme song of ABS-CBN's Sana'y Wala Nang Wakas.
 The song was featured on her album Kahit Na Ilang Umaga, released by Star Records.

 In 2004, she participated at the Himig Handog Songwriting Contest interpreting the song "Hindi Na Bale" composed by Jimmy Antiporda.

 In 2006, she collaborated with her singer-songwriter husband, Dingdong Avanzado on the duet album, Laging Ikaw, released under Universal Records.
 During the 2006 period she had worked with fellow friends comedian Marissa Sanchez, and actress Ara Mina on a worldwide concert tour called The Divas Tour.
 It was produced by Dingdong Avanzado and was a successful concert, running for six months in different parts of the world.

 In 2007, controversy erupted between her and Rufa Mae Quinto when Quinto allegedly interpreted and stated that Zaragoza was the reason of hers and Dingdong's breakup.
 It became one of Philippine showbiz's most memorable breakups.
 Zaragoza defended herself against the allegations on a live interview on GMA's Startalk.
 Quinto appeared on YES magazine as a featured artist on the front cover, and in the article she talked about her personal life and past relationships.

+She collaborated with film director Mel Chionglo in Malikot na Mundo with actors Lara Morena, Raymond Bagatsing, and Patrick Guzman, her last film with OctoArts Films.